STD (STI) Treatment in Singapore

 Select STD/HIV Treatment

-A sexually transmitted disease (STD) is a highly contagious infection that is passed from person to person via sexual contact, such as oral, vaginal and anal sex.
-Some infections like HPV (human papillomavirus) and herpes can also be transmitted via skin-to-skin contact.
+A sexually transmitted disease (STD), or sexually transmitted infection (STI), is a highly contagious infection that is passed from person to person via sexual contact, such as oral, vaginal and anal sex.
+Some infections, like HPV (human papillomavirus) and herpes, can also be transmitted via skin-to-skin contact.
 Others are transmitted through infected blood and fluids from blood transfusion, sharing of needles, sometimes even during pregnancy and breastfeeding.

 STDs are caused by a bacterial or viral infection that is transmitted via sexual or intimate contact.
 The following activities can increase one’s risk of catching an STD: